 Further in line with the position articulated by the European Commission as well as major CPG companies, Ubuntoo recommends that "biodegradable" plastics should not be considered a solution for littering (or worse a license to litter).
 Appropriate collection and end-of-life solutions (such as industrial composting or home composting) need to be put into place to avoid biodegradable plastics ending up as litter in the environment.

 EvoEco want to make it easier for people to recycle and compost their waste.
-The company is creating a set of Smart Waste Bins to empower enterprises' sustainability efforts, while also reducing their bottom line waste costs.
-Because of the high cost of landfill, their Smart Bins use a multitude of sensors and interactive displays to help consumers divert their garbage from landfill into more cost-effective and environmentally friendly alternatives, like recycling and compost.
+The company is creating a set of Smart Waste Bins to reduce the waste costs of enterprises.
+Their Smart Bins use a multitude of sensors and interactive displays to help customers divert their garbage from landfill into more cost-effective and environmentally friendly alternatives like recycling and compost.

-The EvoBin is a freestanding, modular, steel construction available in white, graphite grey and espresso black, and comes with a 1080 HD monitor, and 23-gallon capacity liner, wasteproof enclosure with security and castor options.
-Each EvoBin comes with a basic video loop showing items that are typically recycled, composted or landfilled in your region.
+The EvoBin is a freestanding, modular, steel construction available in white, graphite grey and espresso black, and comes with a 1080 HD monitor, and 23-gallon capacity liner, waste proof enclosure with security and castor options.
+Each EvoBin comes with a basic video loop showing items that are typically recycled, composted or land filled in your region.
 Your video can be customized to show waste items specific to your organization.
 They ship all the EvoBins with six core feedback messages.
-Your EvoBin can be updated with new messages on a regular basis.
+Your EvoBin can be updated with new messages regularly.
 They offer to create customized widgets for your organization.

 Each EvoBin is freight shipped and installed by a site specialist.
 They’ll set up your bin and show your team how it works.
 Every EvoBin is covered by a 12-month warranty.
 They’ll repair or replace electrical components, if needed.